-Free speech and the freedom of expressions are every citizen’s right.
+Free speech and the freedom of expressions are every citizen's right.
 On the internet and everywhere else.
-But both are rendered obsolete when anonymization and pseudonyms devalue the worth of a speech.
+But it renders both obsolete when anonymization and pseudonyms devalue the worth of a speech.
 Who writes and speaks without a name cannot be held accountable and is not available for feedback.

 How should wisdom be shared under the jester hat of anonymous indifference?

 The right to free speech and freedom of expression is more important than the right to anonymity.
 We have to protect and fight for our democratic rights.
-Anonymous profiles are not able to protect anything besides cowardice.
-They don’t care to know the true meaning of civil courage.
-It’s the braveness of the decent.
+Anonymous profiles cannot protect anything besides cowardice.
+They don't care to know the true meaning of civil courage.
+It's the braveness of the decent.

-And, hey, if you are afraid to speak up because you feel that in your country the power is shifting from democracy to tyranny … might be a good time to sign statements with your real name, don’t you think?
+And, hey, if you are afraid to speak up because you feel that in your country the power is shifting from democracy to tyranny ... might be a delightful time to sign statements with your actual name, don't you think?